Policies - AM-005

 NOTE: The time limitations set forth in this policy do not include the time taken for the meal.

-Personal Automobiles - An employee will be reimbursed for use of a personal vehicle while on State business (this does not include commuting miles) at the prevailing standard rate as established by the Internal Revenue Service through its Revenue Procedures.
-As of January 1, 2017 the rate is fifty three and one half cents ($.535) per mile.
+Personal Automobiles -An employee will be reimbursed for use of a personal vehicle while on State business (this does not include commuting miles) at the prevailing standard rate as established by the Internal Revenue Service through its Revenue Procedures.
+As of January 1, 2020, the rate is $.575 per mile ($.58 prior to 2020).
 This mileage rate is effective for all employees not covered under a collective bargaining agreement, or in which the bargaining agreement does not specify a mileage rate.
 All contract employees currently use the IRS rate.
 However, agencies may, at their determination, require employees to utilize state-owned vehicles (as opposed to personal vehicles) if the use of the state-owned vehicle would be more economical from both an auto rental rate and the time involved in renting the state-owned vehicle.
 If after such agency determination, an employee still wants to drive their personal vehicle, the agency is not required to reimburse the employee any more than it would have cost the agency to rent the state-owned vehicle.
-[Previous rate was $.54 as of January 1, 2016.]

 Motorcycles - An employee will be reimbursed for the use of a motorcycle while on State business (this does not include commuting miles) at the prevailing standard rate.
-Effective May 1, 2017 the rate is fifty and a half cent ($.505) per mile.
+Effective January 1, 2020, the rate is $.545 per mile ($.55 prior to 2020).

 Rental Cars - Insurance - An employee should decline rental agency insurance coverages.
 Please refer to your agency's annual letter from Risk Management.
 There is a section on rental cars.
 Under Section III B, it states that you should NOT accept the coverages because the car rental is covered by the State's insurance.